IQS Research

 We focus on development of compact and robust high power laser systems, which are key technology for the generation and coherent manipulation of cold atomic gases.
 Each mobile platform features its own challenging environment.
 We work on ground-based microgravity platforms, such as the ZARM drop tower in Bremen, and in future also on the Einstein Elevator in Hannover.
 Each platform sets high demand on the size, weight and power consumption of the experiment, and especially the laser systems must withstand high accelerations during operation and maintain frequency and intensity locks.
 Even higher demands are imposed for laser systems on space-borne microgravity platforms, like sounding rockets or small satellites.
 Here, we are interested in hard- and software tools for stand-alone systems with reliable autonomous operation.

-Team: O. Anton, S. Kanthak, Dr. J. Pahl, Dr. I. Papadakis, Dr. V. Schkolnik
+Team: O. Anton, S. Kanthak, A. Ukhanova, Dr. J. Pahl, Dr. I. Papadakis, Dr. V. Schkolnik

 Compact frequency reference